Qalaqayın

 Qalaqayın, also known as Galagain or Kalagayny, is a village and the most populous municipality, except for the capital Sabirabad, in the Sabirabad Rayon of Azerbaijan.
 It has a population of 7,658.

 It was home to the fortress of the historic Javad Khanate and the center of the Mughan district.

 History

 The ancient village of Sabirabad, one of the oldest villages and one of the ethnotopians, is Galagayin.
 The date of the beginning of the history belongs to the 4th century.
 Unfortunately, there is no information about the early period.
-"Mughan land" known as "Khavar Zemin", ie "Gunashli soil", the Turks, the Persians, and other alien invaders were persecuted but overpowered by all the attacks of the enemy, turned into an imprinted castle.
+"Mughan land" known as "Khavar Zemin", i.e. "Gunashli soil", the Turks, the Persians, and other alien invaders were persecuted but overpowered by all the attacks of the enemy, turned into an imprinted castle.
 From that time on, "Khavar Zemin" was replaced by the name of Galagain.